seawarrior181/PasswordPump_II/README.md

 # Change Log
 unreleased v2.0.4
-  * Added support for German keyboards.
+  * For those willing to recompile the code, limited support for Czech, Danish, Swedish, Norwegian, Finnish, French, German or Spanish keyboards.
+US is the default.
   * Added the ability to customize the group names via PasswordPumpGUI.
   * Added Factory Reset to the PassPumpGUI program.
   * Added a pre-compiler directive to deal with "lefty" rotary encoders; see users guide for more info.